Quantitative merging for time-inhomogeneous Markov chains in non-decreasing environments via functional inequalities: Introduction

-In this article, we are interested in studying quantitatively time-inhomogeneous Markov chains.
-The problem of obtaining accurate estimates for the time to reach equilibrium for a Markov chain within a time-homogeneous context is classical and has been extensively studied in the literature see \cite{SF}.
-On the other hand, adapting standard techniques from the time-homogenous to the time-inhomogenous context turns out to be far from straightforward, and indeed time inhomogeneity may produce unexpected behaviors as shown in \cite{SZ0},\cite{SZ4} and \cite{H}.\\~\\ Let us first observe that, unlike a time-homogeneous and aperiodic Markov chain, a time-inhomogenous Markov chain may not converge in law as time tends to infinity.
+In this article, we are interested in studying quantitatively discrete time, time-inhomogeneous Markov chains.
+The problem of obtaining accurate estimates for the time to reach equilibrium for a Markov chain within a time-homogeneous context is classical and has been extensively studied in the literature, see \cite{SF}.
+On the other hand, adapting standard techniques from the time-homogenous to the time-inhomogenous context turns out to be far from straightforward, and indeed time inhomogeneity may produce unexpected behaviors, as shown in \cite{SZ0}, \cite{SZ4} and \cite{H}.

+First note that, unlike a time-homogeneous and aperiodic Markov chain, a time-inhomogenous Markov chain may not converge in law as time tends to infinity.
 For time-homogenous Markov chains, studying mixing properties or the convergence to equilibrium means investigating the rate of convergence of the laws towards a reference target measure.
 In the time-inhomogeneous context, there is generally no time-independent reference measure.
 However, it still makes sense to ask how long one should wait until the law at time $t$ does not depend much on the initial state.
-Following \cite{SZ0} and \cite{SZ3}, this observation leads us to the definition of "merging times".\\~\\ Let $V$ be a finite or infinite countable discrete set and $(K_t)_{t\ge 1}$ a family of Markov transition operators defined on $V$.
-Let $\mu_0$ be a probability measure on $V$.
-We denote with $(X_t^{\mu_0})_{t\ge 0}$ the $V$-valued discrete-time Markov chain driven by $(K_t)_{t\ge 1}$ with initial law $\mu_0$ defined by:
+Following \cite{SZ0} and \cite{SZ3}, this observation leads us to the definition of "merging times".